FreeRCT/FreeRCT/developer_documentation/Contributing.md

 If you need graphics that do not exist yet, just make some stub graphics.
 It does not matter how ugly they are.

-Submissions take the form of pull requests via Github.
+Submissions take the form of pull requests via Codeberg.

 # Graphics development #